 Robots will have captured our offices before the end of the decade, claims a British expert in artificial intelligence who provides that by 2018 robots will take professions that now are thought to be purely “human”.

-The conclusion is that the replacement of humans by machines in the workplace will come sooner than you thought: in fact it is considered to be achieved within the next five years, as the progress in artificial intelligence is much faster than expected.
+The conclusion is that the replacement of humans by machines in the workplace will come sooner than you thought: in fact, it is considered to be achieved within the next five years, as the progress in artificial intelligence is much faster than expected.

-The most impressive aspect of the predictions that was obtained from the assessment of Celaton is that they do not relate to the “invasion” of machines in the not too demanding in terms of skills “mechanical” jobs – this is something that has already occurred to a significant degree in industrial production and military sectors.
+The most impressive aspect of the predictions that were obtained from the assessment of Celaton is that they do not relate to the “invasion” of machines in the not too demanding in terms of skills “mechanical” jobs – this is something that has already occurred to a significant degree in industrial production and military sectors.

 Machines that think like humans

-Earlier this year IBM also gave the “promotion” to a supercomputer named Watson turning it into robotic reception center of the customer service department.
+Earlier this year, IBM also gave the “promotion” to a supercomputer named Watson, turning it into the robotic reception center of the customer service department.
 The system collects and organizes data about customers and gives answers that are best suited to each case.